StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ---
-## What will we learn in this section
+## What will we learn in this section :fa-graduation-cap:

 - How to define more complex expressions, the semantics of which exceeds those of RDF/S
--
+- We will learn how to design ontologies for the use in KGs
+- We will learn about formal concepts and how they can be used for modelling aspects of a domain

 ---